Emsworth

-Emsworth is a town in the Borough of Havant in the county of Hampshire, England, near the border of West Sussex and located at by the south coast of England.
-It lies at the north end of an arm of Chichester Harbour, a large and shallow inlet from the English Channel and is equidistant between Portsmouth and Chichester.
+Emsworth is a town in the Borough of Havant in the county of Hampshire, on the south coast of England near the border with West Sussex.
+It lies at the north end of an arm of Chichester Harbour, a large and shallow inlet from the English Channel, and is equidistant between Portsmouth and Chichester.

-Emsworth had a population of 9,492 at the 2011 Census.
+Emsworth had a population of 10,269 at the 2021 Census.
 The town has a basin for yachts and fishing boats, which fills at high tide and can be emptied through a sluice at low tide.
 In geodemographic segmentation the town is the heart of the Emsworth (cross-county) built-up area, the remainder of which is Westbourne, Southbourne and Nutbourne.
-The area had a combined population of 18,777 in 2011, with a density of 30.5 people per hectare and shares two railway stations.
+The area had a combined population of 18,777 in 2011, with a density of 30.5 people per hectare, and shares two railway stations.